Symptoms of diarrhoea

 • feeling weak and tired

-If you have a colostomy or ileostomy and you are emptying your stoma bag more often than normal, it might be a sign that you have diarrhoea.
+If you have a colostomy Open a glossary item or ileostomy Open a glossary item and you are emptying your stoma bag Open a glossary item more often than normal, it might be a sign that you have diarrhoea.

 Symptoms of severe diarrhoea